rtrisnoj/esp-idf/docs/en/api-guides/performance/speed.rst

         - FreeRTOS Timer Task to handle FreeRTOS timer callbacks is created when the scheduler initializes and has minimum task priority (1, :ref:`configurable <CONFIG_FREERTOS_TIMER_TASK_PRIORITY>`).
         - :doc:`/api-guides/event-handling` system task to manage the default system event loop and execute callbacks has high priority (20, ``ESP_TASK_EVENT_PRIO``).
 This configuration is only used if the application calls :cpp:func:`esp_event_loop_create_default`, it's possible to call :cpp:func:`esp_event_loop_create` with a custom task configuration instead.
         - :doc:`/api-guides/lwip` TCP/IP task has high priority (18, ``ESP_TASK_TCPIP_PRIO``).
-        - :doc:`Wi-Fi Driver </api-guides/wifi>` task has high priority (23).
+        :SOC_WIFI_SUPPORTED: - :doc:`Wi-Fi Driver </api-guides/wifi>` task has high priority (23).
-        - Wi-Fi wpa_supplicant component may create dedicated tasks while the Wi-Fi Protected Setup (WPS), WPA2 EAP-TLS, Device Provisioning Protocol (DPP) or BSS Transition Management (BTM) features are in use.
+        :SOC_WIFI_SUPPORTED: - Wi-Fi wpa_supplicant component may create dedicated tasks while the Wi-Fi Protected Setup (WPS), WPA2 EAP-TLS, Device Provisioning Protocol (DPP) or BSS Transition Management (BTM) features are in use.
 These tasks all have low priority (2).
         :SOC_BT_SUPPORTED: - :doc:`Bluetooth Controller </api-reference/bluetooth/index>` task has high priority (23, ``ESP_TASK_BT_CONTROLLER_PRIO``).
 The Bluetooth Controller needs to respond to requests with low latency, so it should always be close to the highest priority task in the system.
         :SOC_BT_SUPPORTED: - :doc:`NimBLE Bluetooth Host </api-reference/bluetooth/nimble/index>` host task has high priority (21).
         - The Ethernet driver creates a task for the MAC to receive Ethernet frames.
 If using the default config ``ETH_MAC_DEFAULT_CONFIG`` then the priority is medium-high (15).
 This setting can be changed by passing a custom :cpp:class:`eth_mac_config_t` struct when initializing the Ethernet MAC.
-        - If using the :doc:`mDNS </api-reference/protocols/mdns>` component, it creates a task with default low priority 1 (:ref:`configurable<CONFIG_MDNS_TASK_PRIORITY>`.
         - If using the :doc:`MQTT </api-reference/protocols/mqtt>` component, it creates a task with default priority 5 (:ref:`configurable<CONFIG_MQTT_TASK_PRIORITY>`, depends on :ref:`CONFIG_MQTT_USE_CUSTOM_CONFIG` (also configurable runtime by ``task_prio`` field in the :cpp:class:`esp_mqtt_client_config_t`)
+        - To see what is the task priority for ``mDNS`` service, please check `Performance Optimization <https://espressif.github.io/esp-protocols/mdns/en/index.html#execution-speed>`__.

 .. only :: not CONFIG_FREERTOS_UNICORE